History of sociology: W. E. B. Du Bois

 In July 1897, W. E. B. Du Bois produced his first major The Philadelphia Negro (1899), a detailed and comprehensive sociological study of the African-American people of Philadelphia, based on the field work he did in 1896–1897.
-The work was a breakthrough in scholarship because it was the first scientific study of African Americans and a major contribution to early scientific sociology in the U.S. In the study, Du Bois coined the phrase "the submerged tenth" to describe the black underclass.
+The work was a breakthrough in scholarship because it was the first scientific study of African Americans and a significant contribution to early scientific sociology in the U.S. In the study, Du Bois coined the phrase "the submerged tenth" to describe the black underclass.
 Later in 1903 he popularized the term, the "Talented Tenth", applied to society's elite class.
 Du Bois's terminology reflected his opinion that the elite of a nation, both black and white, were critical to achievements in culture and progress.
-In an effort to portray the genius and humanity of the black race, Du Bois published The Souls of Black Folk (1903), a collection of 14 essays.
+To portray the genius and humanity of the black race, Du Bois published The Souls of Black Folk (1903), a collection of 14 essays.
 The introduction famously proclaimed that "the problem of the Twentieth Century is the problem of the color line."
 A major theme of the work was the double consciousness faced by African Americans: being both American and black.
-This was a unique identity which, according to Du Bois, had been a handicap in the past, but could be a strength in the future: "Henceforth, the destiny of the race could be conceived as leading neither to assimilation nor separatism but to proud, enduring hyphenation."
+This was a unique identity which, according to Du Bois, had been a handicap in the past, but could be a strength in the future, "Henceforth, the destiny of the race could be conceived as leading neither to assimilation nor separatism but to proud, enduring hyphenation."